yanjunzan/contrast/index.md

 title: "About us"
 ---
 {% comment %}
-    Tobacco Research Institute, China Agriculture Science Academy, Qingdao, China &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+    Tobacco Research Institute, Chinese Academy of Agriculture Science, Qingdao, China &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 {% endcomment %}

-We are a plant computational biology research group affiliated at Tobacco Research Institute, China Agriculture Science Academy, Qingdao, China.
+We are a plant computational biology research group affiliated at Tobacco Research Institute, Chinese Academy of Agriculture Science, Qingdao, China.
 Our mission is to <b> provide a productive and sustainable strategy</b> for future <b>agriculture production and biodiversity conservation</b> empowered by recent developments in genetics, genomics, ecology and data science.

 Our group is committed to: